opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 - A clapboard icon referring to the current scene.

-- The Cast folder containing all the animation levels you create or load.
+- The **Cast** folder containing all the animation levels you create or load.

-- The Audio folder containing all the audio files you load or create (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).
+- The **Audio** folder containing all the audio files you load or create (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 You can create new folders and sub-folders where animation levels can be arranged.
 The current location path in the cast tree is displayed in the cast top bar; folders can be renamed and new folders can be created.
-Levels can be displayed with related icons, or in a list displaying additional s that can be also used to sort files.
+Levels can be displayed with related icons, or in a list displaying additional informations that can be also used to sort files.

-.. note:: Animation levels that are no longer available at the defined path can be identified by the red label.
+.. note:: Animation levels that are no longer available at the defined path are identified by a red color.

 .. tip:: **To display all the cast elements of a specific folder:**